History of Paris Junior College

-Paris Junior College’s new 39,000-square-foot Greenville Center campus opened to students for the fall 2008 semester.
+Paris Junior College’s 39,000-square-foot Greenville Center campus opened to students in 2008.

 PJC was established by the Paris Independent School District on June 16, 1924, in response to the community’s need for an institution of higher learning.